Recruitment & Communicating with Prospects

 “Admitted students receive…” “You will receive…”

-Use qualifying language when offering advice: “you may find it helpful…” or “...may strengthen your application.”
+Qualifying language when offering advice is recommended (i.e., “you may find it helpful…” or “...may strengthen your application”).
 This can prevent suggestions from being misconstrued as a promise that by following the advice, an offer of admission will follow.

-Communications with prospective applicants must focus on answering an applicant's questions about the program, area, faculty advising practices, and similar topics.
-To preserve the integrity of the admissions process, these conversations must not be used as informal interviews, as all applicants must be evaluated with the same criteria and process.
-Information obtained about the applicant's identity (particularly race/ethnicity) cannot legally be factored into admission decisions.
+To preserve the integrity of the admissions process, interactions with prospects should not be used as informal interviews, as all applicants should be evaluated using the same criteria and process.
+Information obtained about the applicant's identity (particularly race/ethnicity) cannot be factored into admission decisions.

-We cannot comment on any applicant's chances of admission; applicants must use their best judgment in deciding whether to apply.
-Please encourage applicants to determine for themselves if the program is a good fit for their research interests and goals, and review our Admissions Guidelines to assess whether they would consider themselves to be a competitive applicant.
+Because our applicant pool is different each year, we cannot comment on any applicant's chances of admission.
+Please encourage applicants to use their best judgment to determine for themselves if the program is a good fit for their research interests and goals.
+Our Admissions Guidelines are a resource to help applicants assess whether they would consider themselves to be a competitive applicant.

 Diversity Recruitment Resources for Faculty